eddieho/docker-web2py/README.md

 **Note:** - the registry does not have a persistent directory configured.
 As a result, restarting "docker01" will lose all images but you can just run the script `push_private_images.sh` again to re-populate the registry.

 ## Add new Docker node to Swarm cluster
-First go to "docker01" and run `docker swarm join-token worker` to print a command for joining new nodes.
-Make a copy of the whole line of `docker swarm join` command.
+First go to "docker01" and run `sudo docker swarm join-token worker` to print a command for joining new nodes.
+Make a copy of the whole line of `sudo docker swarm join` command.

 For every new node to join the swarm of "docker01":
 1. git clone this repository `git clone https://github.com/eddieho/docker-web2py.git`
 1. install Docker and Docker Compose.
 Please go back to an earlier section "**Installation of Docker**" for instructions.
-1. run the command `docker swarm join --token SWMTKN-1-....` obtained from "docker01".
+1. run the command `sudo docker swarm join --token SWMTKN-1-....` obtained from "docker01".
-1. go to "docker01" and run `docker node ls` to see if the joining node is visible to swarm manager on "docker01".
+1. go to "docker01" and run `sudo docker node ls` to see if the joining node is visible to swarm manager on "docker01".

-By the end of the process, running `docker node ls` should show all the nodes just joined plus the master "docker01".
+By the end of the process, running `sudo docker node ls` should show all the nodes just joined plus the master "docker01".

 ## Prepare Test Environment
 1. If you are using a private registry, then please run the following script in every single node including "docker01":